-New Yorker’s in search of something different are widening their options by looking at New York City lofts.
+New Yorkers in search of something different are widening their options by looking at New York City lofts.
 With wide-open spaces with high ceilings, it’s easy to see the appeal.
 Nowadays they can fetch very high prices.
-They can also prove difficult to find due to a very limited inventory.
-One thing for sure, they definitely provide a different living experience to a traditional home.
+They can also prove difficult to find due to a minimal inventory.
+One thing for sure, they provide a different living experience to a traditional home.

 Table of Contents